geotools/geotools/docs/user/library/jdbc/mysql.rst

 MySQL Plugin
 ------------

 Supports direct access to a MySQL database.
-Currently supported versions include 5.6 and 5.7.
+Currently supported versions include 5.6 and 5.7 and 8.
-Version 8 is currently not supported due to MySQL having renamed all spatial functions.

 **Maven**